OkutaniDaichi0106/gomoqt/README.md

-# gomoqu
+# gomoqt
-gomoqu is an implementation of Media over QUIC Transport in Golang.
+gomoqt is an implementation of Media over QUIC Transport in Golang.

 The latest implementation is in the "develop" branch